DavideTrupia/Nitro-Spark/README.md

 ### Spark Glossary
 ![image](https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2018/09/Picture6-2-768x447.png)

 Spark master: In the master node the driver program is contained.
-Moreover the master node serves as resources management and configurationmaking them available to the spark driver.
+Moreover the master node serves as resources management and configuration making them available to the spark driver.

 Spark driver: The driver program drives our application.
 In particular a driver program can be the code that we wrote or using the spark-shell, it will behave as one.
 Inside the driver program a Spark Context is initialized.